HParker/elm-ui-toast/README.md

 - [x] Update to work with elm-ui
 - [ ] Update docs
 - [ ] Update example
-- [ ] Give better sensible defaults
+- [ ] Give defaults using animations
+- [ ] Remove stack-to-list and list-to-stack

 A configurable toast notification package for Elm apps following The Elm Architecture.